← Guides

 1. Accounting → Bank Accounts → Add Bank Account

-Your reconciliation workflow from there is the same as any bank account in Xero — work through the queue, accept matched suggestions, manually code unmatched ones, and build bank rules over time.
+Your reconciliation workflow from there is the same as any bank account in Xero: work through the queue, accept matched suggestions, manually code unmatched ones, and build bank rules over time.

-Describe what you're working with and I'll come back with something specific — not a sales call.
+Describe what you're working with and we'll come back with something specific, not a sales call.